ozguzMete/GSoC2022FinalWorkSubmission/README.md

 This open source project is the first project that I contributed besides the ones that I self-published.
 It was a pleasure to contribute.

-Working in a multicultural team with teammates in different timezones sounds like it should be a challenge but when you and your teammates have the correct mindset, tools, and pipelines built on these tools, it is a joy.
+Working in a multicultural team with teammates in different time zones sounds like it should be a challenge, but when you and your teammates have the correct mindset, tools, and pipelines built on these tools, it is a joy.

-I would like to thank Google and the people organise GSoC.
+I would like to thank Google and the people who organize GSoC.
 I would also like to thank my mentors and my teammates: (Jag) Prasanna K Jagannathan, [Ino de Bruijn](http://ino.pm/), [Ramya Madupuri](https://www.linkedin.com/in/ramyasree-madupuri/)